lionelmace/iks-lab/book/connect-database.md

-# Use a Kubernetes Secret to connect to a IBM Cloud Service
+# Use a Kubernetes Secret to connect to a managed Database service.

 The initial version of the application uses an in-memory database to store the todo.
 Yet, the web application can be configured to store the todo in either a Cloudant or a Mongo DBaaS.
 We will use a Cloudant DB to demonstrate how to connnect the web app to the  Cloudant service using the Kubernetes Secret.